ipfs/js-ipfs/README.md

 ### npm

 This project is available through [npm](https://www.npmjs.com/).
-To install run
+To install, run:

 ```bash
 > npm install ipfs
 ```

+JS IPFS depends on native modules that are installed by [`node-gyp`](https://github.com/nodejs/node-gyp).
+If you have problems running the command above, it is likely that the [build tools required by `node-gyp`](https://github.com/nodejs/node-gyp#installation) are missing from your system.
+Please install them and then try again.

 We support both the Current and Active LTS versions of Node.js.
 Please see [nodejs.org](https://nodejs.org/) for what these currently are.

-This project is tested on OSX & Linux, expected to work on Windows.
+This project is tested on macOS, Linux and Windows.

 ### Use in Node.js